TheOdinProject/curriculum/javascript/organizing_your_javascript_code/webpack_part_1.md

    }
    ```

    You can always edit the regex in the `test` property to remove any file extensions you don't need, or add any extensions you do need.
-What's shown above is straight from [Webpack's Asset Management guide](https://webpack.js.org/guides/asset-management/#loading-images) and will recognise most commonly used image file extensions.
+What's shown above is straight from [Webpack's Asset Management guide](https://webpack.js.org/guides/asset-management/#loading-images) and will recognise most of the common image file extensions.

    Then in whatever JavaScript module we want to use that image in, we just have to default import it.